jan-bogaerts/mark/src/markdownCode.md

     - for each entry in the list:
       - search in the primary dictionary and mark as out-of-date
       - if there are any other cache services that monitor this cache-service (instead of the project service directly), then let them know that the specified text-fragment (from the result) has gone out-of-date.
+- the result-cache has a function to overwrite the result for a key. this overwritten text value is stored in the 'overwrites' dictionary, under the supplied key.
+- the result-cache has a function to retrieve the result for a particular key: the key is first searched in the 'overwrites' dictionary. if this has a result, return this value, otherwise try to return the value found in the results dictionary.
+- the result-cache has a function to retrieve if a text fragment is out-of-date or not (from the key): if the result is marked as out-of-date, returns true

 ### build service
 - the build service is a global singleton that turns the markdown project data list into source code.
 It uses a set of gpt-services to iteratively generate conversions on the different text frames, starting with the original markdown code and finally ending with source code files that are stored on disk.